wlady2906/wlady2906/README.md

 - 👋 Hi, I’m @wlady2906
 - 👀 I’m interested in building web applications in order to solve either corporate or start-up needs.
-- 🌱 I’m currently learning web development on HTML, CSS3, JS, PHP, AJAX and improving the coding logic
+- 🌱 I’m currently learning web development on HTML, CSS3, JS, PHP, AJAX and improving the coding logic.
 - 💞️ I’m looking to collaborate on teams made up of experienced professionals, IT businesses, Agro businesses, Aerospace businesses.
 - 📫 How to reach me:

-Gmail: wlady1516@gmail.com
+- Gmail: wlady1516@gmail.com
-Instagram: wladtechsite
+- Instagram: wladytechsite

 <!---